MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/parse-versionfunction.md

 **Returns**

-If conversion is successful, result will be a decimal.
+If conversion is successful, the result will be a decimal.
-If conversion is not successful, result will be `null`.
+If conversion is unsuccessful, the result will be `null`.

 **Notes**

-Input string must contain from 1 to 4 version parts, represented as numbers and separated with dots ('.').
+Input string must contain from one to four version parts, represented as numbers and separated with dots ('.').

-Each part of version may contain up to 8 digits (max value - 99999999).
+Each part of version may contain up to eight digits, with the max value at 99999999.

-In case, if amount of parts is less than 4, all the missing parts are considered as trailing (`1.0` == `1.0.0.0`).
+If the number of parts is less than four, all the missing parts are considered as trailing (`1.0` == `1.0.0.0`).

 **Example**